-Title VIII of the Civil Rights Act of 1968 (the Fair Housing Act) requires HUD to administer its programs in a way that affirmatively furthers fair housing.
-The laws that established the Community Development Block Grant (CDBG) program, the Comprehensive Housing Affordability Strategy (CHAS, the statutory basis of the Consolidated Plan, ConPlan), and the PHA Plan all require jurisdictions to certify in writing that they are AFFH.
-States must ensure that units of local government receiving CDBG or HOME funds from the state comply.
-Further, HUD's 1996 Fair Housing Planning Guide declares that the obligation to affirmatively further fair housing applies to all housing and housing-related activities in a jurisdiction, whether publicly or privately funded.
+Title VIII of the "Civil Rights Act of 1968" (the "Fair Housing Act") requires HUD to administer its programs in a way that affirmatively furthers fair housing.
+The laws that establish the Community Development Block Grant (CDBG) program, the Comprehensive Housing Affordability Strategy (CHAS, the statutory basis of the Consolidated Plan, ConPlan), and the PHA Plan all require local governments, states, and PHAs to certify in writing that they are affirmatively furthering fair housing.
+States must ensure that units of local government receiving CDBG or HOME Investment Partnerships Program funds from the state comply.
+Further, HUD's 1996 Fair Housing Planning Guide declares that the obligation to affirmatively further fair housing applies to all housing and housingrelated activities in a jurisdiction, whether publicly or privately funded.